Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

     + delta(float) : The physics frame time in second.
     + fsm_path(Array) : The path of FSM which occur this behavior.

-6. transited(from , to , fsm_path) ï¼šEmitted when a State is transited, the meaning of the callback parameters is as follows :
+6. transited(from , to , fsm_path) : Emitted when a State is transited, the meaning of the callback parameters is as follows :

     + from(String / null) : The name of State which transited from.